Indonesia’s EV Hive raises $13.5M and expands into co-living and new retail – TechCrunch

 Lee, as you might expect, believes that there’s space for multiple players, and he sees CoHive and WeWork as operating in different areas.

-“WeWork is trying to be that Mercedes…. we’re not competing,” he said, comparing his company to Toyota, a brand that is widely popular in Indonesia since it is more affordable.
+“WeWork is trying to be that Mercedes…. we’re not competing,” he said, comparing his company to Toyota, a brand that is widely popular in Indonesia because it is more affordable.